instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

 #### Command Purpose
 This command enhances the existing `ilab model chat` functionality by integrating contextual information retrieved from user-provided documents, enriching the conversational experience with relevant insights.

+#### Refining the user query for semantic search purposes
+To improve semantic search on the embeddings database, the user query can be refined using the same or a different LLM.
+This step reduces ambiguity, filters irrelevant details, and aligns the query more closely with the database’s semantic structure, increasing retrieval accuracy.

+To minimize LLM query costs, this refinement can be configured as an optional step in the chat pipeline.

 #### Revised chat pipeline
 * Start with the user's input, `user_query`.
-• Refine the `user_query` using the configured LLM to generate a semantically enriched `context_query`.
+* (optional) Refine the `user_query` using the configured LLM to generate a semantically enriched `context_query`.
-* Use the `context_query` to retrieve relevant contextual information from the embedding database.
+* Use the `context_query` (or the `user_query`, if the previous step was disabled) to retrieve relevant contextual information from the embedding database.
 * Append the retrieved context to the original LLM request.
 * Send the augmented request to the LLM and return the response to the user.